It can be troublesome to watch your dog exhibit abnormal behaviors.

 If you suspect your dog has arthritis, you should consult your vet.

 They may treat your dog with Nonsteroidal anti-inflammatory drugs (NSAIDs) and joint supplements and diets.

 As explained earlier, dogs can be experts at hiding the fact that they are in pain.

 If your dog is breathing heavily and won’t lie down, the cause of the pain could be an injury.

 The pain from the injury would explain why your dog is breathing heavily and is reluctant to lie down.

 Other signs that your dog is hurting include enlarged pupils, reduced appetite, and licking or biting at the injury site.

-Now that you know all the possible reasons your dog could be breathing heavy and being reluctant to lay down, you can start monitoring your dog.
+Now that you know all the possible reasons your dog could be breathing heavily and being reluctant to lie down, you can start monitoring your dog.

 Zoey is a long-time pet owner and animal rights advocate, a vital part of Purrfect n’ Pawesome.
 She shares her unique experiences and learnings with her readers to enhance their understanding of pet behavior and nutrition.
 Along with being an active pet writer, she volunteers at multiple animal shelters, rescue centres with some bespokenly awesome pets.

 Zoey has a lot to share when raising the pets and spending life being their true friends.
 She has a quite pampered Persian cat and a Ragdoll, whom she loves the most.
 Readout her blogs to know more about being a responsible parent to your beloved pets.